Skip to main content

 In essence, a customer can do almost any activity online that he or she would be able to do in person when visiting a branch.

-Mobile banking allows you to perform many of the same activities as online banking using a smartphone or tablet instead of a desktop computer.
+Mobile banking allows you to perform many of the same activities as online banking, but on a smartphone or tablet, giving you more flexibility when managing your finances on the go.
 However, simply accessing the bank’s website on a mobile device is not the only method of mobile banking.
 Mobile banking’s versatility includes:

 • Logging into a bank’s mobile website